lduhamel312/440_pset_4/README.md

 #long non-coding RNA expression in Systemic Lupus Erythematosus
 This repo contains the code to reproduce all the analyses for the 20.440 Project "Investigating differential expression of long non-coding RNAs in Systemic Lupus Erythematosus"

-The purpose of this project is to generate an analysis of the long non-coding RNAs present in the
+The purpose of this project is to generate an analysis of the long non-coding RNAs present in the Panwar et. al. dataset.

 #Data
 The raw data contained in this repo is a count matrix from the bulk RNA seq experiments run by Panwar et. al.

 >Data source: https://ay-lab-tools.lji.org/sle/index.php